awsdocs/aws-organizations-docs/doc_source/orgs_troubleshoot_general.md

 ## I get an "Invitations are disabled" message when I try to invite an account to my organization\.<a name="troubleshoot_general_error-changing-feature-set"></a>

 This happens when you [enable all features in your organization](orgs_manage_org_support-all-features.md)\.
 This operation can take some time and requires that all member accounts respond\.
 Until the operation is completed, you can't invite new accounts to join the organization\.

-## I used an incorrect email address when I created a member account<a name="troubleshoot_incorrect-email"></a>

-If you created a member account in an organization with an incorrect email address then you might not be able to sign in to the member account as the root user\.
-In that case, you can try to access the management account access role for the account\.
-For more information, see [Accessing a member account that has a management account access role](orgs_manage_accounts_access.md#orgs_manage_accounts_access-cross-account-role)\.
-If that doesn't work then you can't correct the member account's email address yourself\.
-Instead, contact AWS Support to correct the email address on the member account\.
-Use your browser to access the [Contact Us](https://aws.amazon.com/contact-us/) page, and choose the item regarding Billing to contact AWS Support\.

 ## Changes that I make aren't always immediately visible<a name="troubleshoot_general_eventual-consistency"></a>